houkanshan/luo-liang.github.com/_posts/2012-10-20-TwoRuntimeHelpers.md

 It seems none of the Microsoft Code Analysis rules covers this, so next time you wish to export a library, make sure to check all public types are CLS Compliant.
 Those who are using scripts to load your library can really be released the burden of recompiling or reflecting to access these conflicting names.

-This type chcker is also fairly straight forward:
+This type checker is also fairly straight forward:

     public static class CLSComplianceHelper
     {